 Strategies for Successful Introvert/Extrovert Marriages

-The guide helps you actually negotiate your way to a happier acknowledgement of the differences between you as introvert vs. extrovert, and see them as strengths and opportunities for growth rather than obstacles to overcome.
+The guide helps you actually negotiate your way to a happier acknowledgment of the differences between you as introvert vs. extrovert, and see them as strengths and opportunities for growth rather than obstacles to overcome.
 You can get this by becoming a patron of The Marriage Podcast for Smart People.

 Introversion/Extroversion Changes Over Time